Palestinian Legislative Council

-The Palestinian Legislative Council (PLC) is the unicameral legislature of the Palestinian National Authority, elected by the Palestinian residents of the Palestinian territories of the West Bank and Gaza Strip.
+The Palestinian Legislative Council (PLC; المجلس التشريعي الفلسطيني) is the unicameral legislature of the Palestinian National Authority, elected by the Palestinian residents of the Palestinian territories of the West Bank and Gaza Strip.
 It currently comprises 132 members, elected from 16 electoral districts of the Palestinian Authority.
 The PLC has a quorum requirement of two-thirds, and since 2006 Hamas and Hamas-affiliated members have held 74 of the 132 seats in the PLC.
 The PLC's activities have been suspended since 2007.
 However, PLC committees continue working at a low rate and parliamentary panel discussions are still occurring.

 The first PLC met for the first time on 7 March 1996.
 Under the Oslo II Accord, the powers and responsibilities of the PLC are restricted to civil matters and internal security in Area A of the West Bank and Gaza, while in Area B they are restricted to civil affairs with security matters being under the control of the Israel Defense Forces.
 In Area C, Israel has full control.

-The 2006 election for the second PLC was the last PLC election.
+The 2006 election for the second PLC was the most recent PLC election.
 Following the Hamas–Fatah split in 2007, the PLC ceased to function, with the President issuing laws by decree.
 Elections for the third PLC were scheduled for May 2021, but were indefinitely postponed.